Centrifugal Stillage Separation

 • The liquid then passes through a vat and is treated with ash to reduce the pH level before flowing into the public water system

-• Grain solids unable to pass through screen are funneled into a tote
+• Grain solids unable to pass through the screen are funneled into a tote

 The centrifugal sifter’s end cover plate can be easily hinged open, allowing tool-free removal of the screen cylinder and paddle assembly from the cantilevered shaft for cleaning.
 The operators simply backwash the sifter with water, cleaning the pipes and the screens at the same time.
 This cleaning process only took 8 Feathers two or three minutes.